Stefanut99009/Bachelor-s-Project/README.md

-Now some part is in laravel
+Now some part is in laravel<br>
+Two days break